ub-unibe-ch/ds-pytools/web-tools/e-rara-access/README.md

 # e-rara: accessing metadata and fulltexts

-This Python Jupyer notebook [e_rara_metadata_fulltext.ipynb](https://github.com/ub-unibe-ch/ds-pytools/blob/main/web-tools/e-rara-access/e_rara_metadata_fulltext.ipynb) aims to help you with **accessing metadata and fulltexts of [e-rara](https://www.e-rara.ch/)**, the platform for digitized rare books from Swiss institutions.
+The Python Jupyer notebook [e_rara_metadata_fulltext.ipynb](https://github.com/ub-unibe-ch/ds-pytools/blob/main/web-tools/e-rara-access/e_rara_metadata_fulltext.ipynb) aims to help you with **accessing metadata and fulltexts of [e-rara](https://www.e-rara.ch/)**, the platform for digitized rare books from Swiss institutions.
 It uses the [OAI-PMH](https://www.openarchives.org/pmh/) interface of the e-rara service for retrieving metadata in different formats, and the e-rara website in addition for downloading fulltexts.

-No Python available on your machine?
+**No Python available** on your machine?
 Use the online Jupyter notebook with Binder:

 Also, a static version of the notebook is available via [Jupyter nbviewer](https://nbviewer.jupyter.org/github/ub-unibe-ch/ds-pytools/blob/main/web-tools/e-rara-access/e_rara_metadata_fulltext.ipynb).